 What Does Joint Custody Mean In Singapore?

-In Singapore, joint custody is a legal arrangement where parents are given equal responsibility to make major decisions concerning their child’s upbringing and welfare.
+In Singapore, joint custody is a legal arrangement in which parents share equal responsibility for major decisions regarding their child’s upbringing and welfare.

 This type of child custody order is common in Singapore and is based on the principle that both parents, despite their separation or divorce, should continue to play an active role in their child’s life.